tungtokyo1108/SVVS/README.md

 - DMM_Dirichlet_SVVS.py: file contains Python codes for SVVS algorithm
 - SVVS_application.py: file that is used to run SVVS algorithm for a sepecific dataset.
 - Figure_phylogenetic_analysis.R: file that is used to make phylogenetic analysis for each dataset.
-Outputs of this file are Figures 2, S4, S5 and S7.
+Outputs of this file are Figures 2.
 - Figure_NMDS_analysis.R: file that is used to make NMDS figures.
 Outputs of this file are Figures 1 and 3.